top of page

 Parish Neighborhood Renewal Ministry was founded in 1975 by Sister Joan Gerads, a Franciscan Sister of Little Falls, Minnesota, and Maryknoll Father Tom Maney.
 For over 40 years, Sister Joan trained missionaries to create Base Church Communities as a means to bring the Gospel to very poor, remote areas of Latin America.
 Currently, PNRM primarily works in Ecuador and Venezuela.
 By identifying leaders and engaging people in their own neighborhoods, PRNM has allowed the development of hundreds of small groups of faith-seekers to grow stronger in their relationship with God and with others.

-Sr. Joanne Klinnert, OSF - Previously in Venezuela + Nicaragua
+Sr. Joanne Klinnert OSF (Bluffton) Venezuela / Nicaragua 1984~94

 Fr.
 John Schwieters.jpg

 Fr.
-John Schweiters, OSM - Previously in Brazil
+John Schweiters OFM - Amazon Brazil

 Fr.
 John Schweiters, OFM is from the Melrose-Freeport area of the St. Cloud Diocese.
 He's is a Franciscan Missioner in the Amazon region of Brazil and is part of the Franciscan Custodia Sao Benedito da Amazonia.
 COVID has caused many challenges in the past year, and along with the loss of some community members, many of them have been sick for extended periods of time.
 However, Fr.
 John is hopeful, and in a recent letter to the Office wrote, "I'm very moved by the 'missionary spirit' that continues to prevail in the whole Diocese, and the generosity you report from the people.
 Thanks so much for all you do to encourage the people to look widely and beyond, and be reassured that we who benefit from such generosity will remember you always in prayer."

-Sr. Josue Behnen, OSB - Previously in Taiwan
+Sr. Josue Behnen OSB Taiwan 1966~83

 Sr. Karen Niedzielski, OSF - Previously in Africa + England